keptn/keptn.github.io/content/docs/1.0.x/install/cli-install/index.md

-1. Download the *latest stable Keptn version* from [GitHub](https://github.com/keptn/keptn/releases/), unpack it, and install it into the current directory on your cloud shell machine:
+1. Download the *latest stable Keptn version* from [GitHub](https://github.com/keptn/keptn/releases/), unpack it, and install on your machine, usually to `/usr/local/bin`.:

    ```
    curl -sL https://get.keptn.sh/ | bash
    ```

-   Use **sudo** to move the file to another location. such as `/usr/local/bin/keptn`.
+   Use **sudo** to move the file to another location.
-   You can run the Keptn CLI from any directory but you may need to specify the location of the executable or add the directory to your $PATH definition., Remember to use  `./keptn` rather than just `keptn` if it is in your current directory.

 2. Verify that the installation has worked and that the version is correct.
    On Linux and macOS, run: